 Introduction to Lynnwood, Washington

-Lynnwood, Washington, in Snohomish county, is 4 miles N of Shoreline, Washington (center to center) and 14 miles N of Seattle, Washington.
-Part of the surrounding Seattle - Bellevue - Everett metro area, the city is not an isolated city.
-Lynnwood is home to some 33,847 residents.
+Lynnwood, Washington, in Snohomish county, is 4 miles north of Shoreline, Washington (center to center) and 14 miles north of Seattle, Washington.
+Part of the surrounding Seattle - Bellevue - Everett metro area, the city is not an isolated community, but one with connections to the larger area.

 The place now known as Lynnwood was originally part of an unincorporated area called Alderwood Manor.
 It was platted and developed as land for raising chickens.
 The community was named after Lynn Oburn, the wife of one of the town promoters.
 Major growth and development of this area took place during the suburban boom of the 1940s.
 Lynnwood was officially incorporated on April 20, 1959.